The workplace is evolving.

 1) When Possible, Bring On-Site Activities Online

 The biggest obstacle is that companies can’t share every activity with remote workers in real-time.
-However, introducing technology to employees’ well-being programs offers alternative
+However, introducing technology to employees’ well-being programs offers alternative wellness challenges for remote workers.

 Employee Engagement Software